eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl
 - utest

-#### ServerState provides check for existence of an connected agent inside the complete state
+#### ServerState provides check for existence of a connected agent inside the complete state
 `swdd~server-state-provides-connected-agent-exists-check~1`

 Status: approved